EvidenceBench/EvidenceBench/README.md

 - `evidence_retrieval_at_10_evaluation`: This is a dictionary that contains the necessary information for evaluating your model's performance on the task Evidence Retrieval @10.
   - `one_selection_of_sentences`: a list of sentence indices.
 The list size is 10.
 The list of sentences covers the largest number of aspects that can be covered under the restriction of 10 sentences.
 Note, there are potentially other lists of sentences that have size 10 and cover the same number of aspects.
   - `covered_aspects`: the list of aspects that are covered.
 In this case, this list of aspects may not be all the aspects.
 Since in the paper, we calculate aspect recall by dividing the number of aspects covered by the model's retrieved sentences against the total number of aspects, for ER @10, the maximum possible performance is not 100%.
-- `results_evidence_retrieval_at_optimal_evaluation`: This is a dictionary that contains the necessary information for evaluating your model's performance on the task Results Evidence Retrieval @Optimal.
+- `results_evidence_retrieval_at_optimal_evaluation`: This is a dictionary that contains the necessary information for evaluating a model's performance on the task Results Evidence Retrieval @Optimal.
   - `optimal`: A positive integer, which is the smallest number of sentences needed to cover the largest number of aspects labeled as "Results".
   - `one_selection_of_sentences`: see above
   - `covered_aspects`: the list of "Results" aspects that are covered.
 In this case, the list of "Results" aspects is all the "Results" aspects.